ChristonCardoza/Basic-Web-Development/README.md

     * `a:visited {}`

 ### Advance Selector
- 1. Adjcent sibling: If one selctor directly follows another
+ 1. Adjacent sibling: If one selctor directly follows another
    syntax: `<beforeselctor> + <afterselctor>`
    Ex : `h2 + a {}`
  2. General sibling: similar to above one but they should share same  parent